dalisoft/dev-env/README.md

 ## Requires

-- Lambda API
-- Serverless technique
+- Serverless / Lambda technique
-- Node.js server / Machine supports Node.js
 - An good developer (like you) that already know about all of above and ES6 Syntax

 ## Features